Dominica citizenship by investment programme: Education

 Dominica is taking active steps to update and fortify its educational infrastructure, starting with two key institutions: Mahaut Primary School and Dominica Grammar School.
 These schools are set to be transformed into climate-resilient structures, ensuring the safety and well-being of students against environmental challenges.
 This initiative aims not just at structural robustness but also at enhancing the overall educational experience for the Dominican youth.

 The funding for these modernisations is sourced from the CBI Programme.
 With this support, the revamped schools will have spacious classrooms and modern facilities, including advanced laboratories, multimedia rooms, theatres, and recreational areas.
 These upgrades signify Dominica's commitment to providing its youth with a comprehensive and secure educational environment.

 Dominica International Airport

-The establishment of the Dominica International Airport stands as one of the most ambitious infrastructure projects embarked upon by the Caribbean island nation.
-Significantly funded by the Citizenship by Investment Programme, this endeavour represents a cornerstone in Dominica's broader strategy to enhance its global connectivity and economic prowess.
+The establishment of the Dominica International Airport was an ambitious project.
+Significantly funded by the Citizenship by Investment Programme.

 The airport is designed to accommodate long-haul flights, a critical feature that aims to open Dominica to a broader spectrum of international markets and streamline its access for global travellers.

 While in the past, visitors to Dominica often had to rely on connecting flights from nearby Caribbean islands, the new international airport promises direct accessibility from major global hubs including US, Europe and other regions.
 This infrastructure development is anticipated to boost tourism, facilitate business operations, and provide Dominicans with more direct routes to international destinations.

 Additionally, the project underscores Dominica's commitment to sustainable development by considering environmental best practices in its construction and operation, solidifying its position as a forward-thinking nation in the region.